 Part of the Local Community

-At the back of the hotel there was a Masonic Hall, completed in 1912.
-The local Masonic Lodge held a banquet on the 12th February 1912 in celebration.
+At the back of the hotel, there was a Masonic Hall, completed in 1912.
+The local Masonic Lodge held a banquet on the 12th of February 1912 in celebration.
 The Hall also served as a ballroom, hosting dances that one or two customers still remember fondly to this day.
-The Hall was destroyed in a fire in 1963 and never rebuilt.
+The Hall was destroyed in a fire in 1963 (see photographs below) and never rebuilt.
 It was replaced by additional bedrooms and a ground-floor flat for staff accommodation.

-In 2008, the license passed to the current landlord, Darren Eden.
+In 2008, the license was passed to the current landlord, Spirit Hospitality.
 The Angel has since seen extensive refurbishment of public areas and guest rooms, as well as the addition of a courtyard garden to replace the former staff car park.
-Large public events have returned to the Angel gardens in recent years, including Midsummer Brass, Pershore Carnival, and the local Pershore Big Plum Festival, an event revived in 1996 that dates back to the nineteenth century.
+Large public events have returned to our gardens in recent years, including Midsummer Brass, Pershore Carnival, and the local Pershore Big Plum Festival, an event revived in 1996 that dates back to the nineteenth century.